 Dr. Wendy L. Patrick

 As National Chief Instructor at the NLC, Dr. Patrick demonstrates decades of personal dedication to protecting children.
-Providing specialized training for attorneys and law enforcement agencies on the specific methodology utilized by sexual predators, she helps agencies detect, prevent, and successfully prosecute predators who target children.
+Providing specialized training for attorneys and law enforcement agencies on threat assessment and management, as well as the specific methodology utilized by sexual predators, she helps agencies detect, prevent, and successfully prosecute predators who target children.

-Dr. Patrick has prosecuted more than 160 trials – including over 100 Jury trials – ranging from child sexual exploitation, to domestic violence, to first-degree murder.
+Dr. Patrick has handled a steady stream of criminal threat cases throughout her career and has prosecuted more than 160 trials – including over 100 Jury trials – ranging from child sexual exploitation to domestic violence, to first-degree murder.
 She is a past Co-Chair of the California District Attorney´s Association’s Sexually Violent Predator and Human Trafficking Committee, an Institute of Criminal Investigation certified law enforcement instructor.

 Dr. Michael MacIntosh